-- The date the Plan is terminated. - Your (the employee's) coverage ends. - The dependent enters any branch of the uniformed services. - The last day of the month in which your dependent no longer meets the Plan's definition of a dependent (see page H-3).
+- The date the Plan is terminated. - Your (the employee's) coverage ends. - The dependent enters any branch of the uniformed services. - The last day of the last coverage period for which you made a timely self-payment, if allowed to do so. - The last day of the month in which your dependent no longer meets the Plan's definition of a dependent (see page H-3).